 - building work on sites with vegetation protected by the Natural Assets Local Law 2003

-- building work that impacts on stormwater infrastructure or sewer infrastructure may require a request to build over infrastructure application (PDF - 87.5kb).
-You must lodge for Council or Urban Utilities approval.
+- building work that impacts on stormwater infrastructure may require a request for referral agency response (Queensland Development Code build over or near stormwater).
 A building certifier or Registered Professional Engineers of Queensland (RPEQ) engineer can assess minor building work.
 Stormwater must connect to a legal point of discharge from your property.
 You can download the following factsheets to help you connect properly:

 - depositing material on footpaths.
 This requires an application/notice to work on Council property